 Although there are no guarantees that a degree will lead to a better job or higher pay, there is data to support the idea higher education is beneficial.
 Nowhere is this more evident than within the nursing profession.
-Take a look at the following chart which outlines the various levels of nursing, along with their average annual income and projected job growth.
+Take a look at the following chart, with data from the Bureau of Labor Statistics (BLS), which outlines the various levels of nursing, along with their average annual income and projected job growth.

 |Position||Education||Average Annual Income (2014)||Projected Job Growth (2012-2022)|

 |Licensed Practical and Licensed Vocational Nurses||Certificate and Diploma||$43,420||24.8%|

 |Nurse Practitioners||Master's Degree||$97,990||33.7%|

 |Nurse Midwives||Master's Degree||$97,700||28.6%|

 While nurses at all levels are in demand, advanced practice nurses - those with a master's degree - are expected to see the greatest job growth in the coming years, according to BLS.
 What's more, these specialized professionals command average incomes that are significantly higher than those of RNs and LPNs.